Arctia villica

 Arctia villica, the cream-spot tiger, is a moth of the family Erebidae.
 The species was first described by Carl Linnaeus in his 1758 10th edition of Systema Naturae.
-It is distributed from the Iberian Peninsula across western and southern Europe, Anatolia, western and northern Iran, western Siberia, southwestern Asia and North Africa.
+It is distributed from the Iberian Peninsula, Anatolia, western and northern Iran, western Siberia, southwestern Asia and North Africa.

 This species, along with the others of the genus Epicallia, was moved to Arctia as a result of phylogenetic research published by Rönkä et al. in 2016.